 In a post to its official blog today, HTC asked developers "what could better than the HTC One," quickly following up with the answer: the same phone.
 Okay, not quite the same phone – this one is shipped with SIM and bootloader unlocked.

 Positioning the device as "a modern platform to build and test your apps," HTC reminds potential buyers of the One's Snapdragon 600 processor, 2GB RAM, 64GB on-board storage, HTC's open APIs for low-energy Bluetooth, Infrared, and "more," along with its dual speakers and microphones.
 Read More

 AT&T is apparently cracking the whip when it comes to popular MVNO Net10.
 The company has announced on its site that new AT&T data caps went into effect on March 1.
 From here on out, all AT&T SIMs on Net10 will be limited to 1.5GB of high-speed data on the "unlimited" plan.
 If you want more bytes, a T-Mobile SIM is your only option.

 Net10 has always been a bit vague about how much data you can go through before hitting the soft cap.
-The language used in the blog post appears to indicate this change just moves the cap lower.
 Read More